-25 hours' lectures, 171 hours' tutorials in wards, clinics, laboratories, will be outlined.
-The topics which will be dealt with will include the concept of the normal maturation, aetiological factors related to psychological disorders, epidemiology of mental illness, nature and range of psychiatric symptoms, normal and abnormal behaviour, the mechanisms of symptom formation, the patho-physiology of mental illness, the classification of mental illness, the principles of patient care, psychosomatic inter-relationships, and the relationship of psychiatry to other medical disciplines.
+In 1st and 4th terms of 4th Year the basic principles of psychiatry will be outlined.
+The topics which will be dealt with will include the concept of the normal maturation, actiological factors related to psychological disorders, epidemiology of mental illness, nature and range of psychiatric symptoms, normal and abnormal behaviour, the mechanisms of symptom formation, the patho-physiology of mental illness, the classification of mental illness, the principles of patient care, psychosomatic inter-relationships, and the relationship of psychiatry to other medical disciplines.